THE CULVER CITY DEMOCRATIC CLUB

 - Part D. At the meeting so noticed, the member against whom charges are made shall be entitled to present his or defense personally or by representation, or both, and shall have the right to present testimony from witnesses who appear at the meeting or to present testimony taken by deposition.

 ARTICLE XVII.
-CONSTITUTIONAL AMENDMENTS
+BY-LAWS AMENDMENTS

 - Section 3.
-The Constitution shall be subject to amendment by a 2/3 vote of the members of the club present and eligible to vote at any regular or special meeting of said Club.
+The By-Laws shall be subject to amendment by a 2/3 vote of the members of the club present and eligible to vote at any regular or special meeting of said Club.

 - Section 4.
 Motions to amend the By-Laws may only be voted on at only one meeting a year.